DebasishSahoo10/Null-THA-Extension/README.md

 3. How to listen if the element we are trying to manipulate has been loaded or not?
 4. How to re-run the process when the route changes, especially when Twitter is a SPA.
 5. How to re-run the process where there is a hard reload of the page.

+## Bugs
+1. Twitter sometime change the reply box's source structure.
+Sometimes it is a textarea and sometimes it is a deeply nested div.
+And with my limited time I couldn't figure out the pattern of this chnages.
+So, sometime the "Collect" might not work at all but a refresh or two, will fix it.